aybabtme/flatjson/README.md

 ## Why

-This parser is very fast and allows you to only parse the things you care about.
+This parser is very fast (or I mean it's not slow?) and allows you to only parse the things you care about.
 It also allows you to "visit" all the keys of a JSON entity recursively, in a single pass.

 ```go
 data := []byte(`{